 There’s no other way of saying it: the year 2017 was shit.
 But it’s time to leave it all behind me and focus on the future.
 So let’s see what this new year has in store for me in my personal outlook for 2018.

 I’m typically not one to dwell in the past.
 What happened, has happened.
 There’s no changing it, so why keep worrying about it all, right?
 Nonetheless, a quick reflection on what was, can sometimes help you to get back on track.
-And that’s something I need, as 2017 wore me down to a near breaking point.
+And that’s something I need, as 2017 nearly brought me to a breaking point.

 Professionally, I got on the verge of a burnout, having lost my temper on a particularly annoying day.
 It truly was a signal that my life urgently needed to change.
 Typically functioning on auto-pilot, I lost all motivation as well as my patience with people.
 Ultimately, the stress of continuously being surrounded by stupidity, the increasingly high workload, and the long commute each day was getting to me.
 I lost my drive and passion.
 Luckily I was able to get some time off and put some things into perspective.
 And believe me, that breathing period came just in time.